fastify/fastify-static/README.md

 run()
 ```

-The hashes are created in the following directory: `.tmp/hashes.json`.
+The hashes are created in the following path: `.tmp/hashes.json`.

 #### `allowedPath`